DataWraith/banditbench/README.md

 ## Remarks

 * Greedy does surprisingly well (on average) over short time horizons, and the algorithms that have greedy components (e.g., EB-TCI, ϵ-Exploring Thompson Sampling) do well on the `hard` instances.

-* ReBoot is very fast, given its performance.
-It does badly on the `beta` experiment though, not sure why.
-* TS-UCB appears to be best overall; TS-VHA is close, but much slower and somewhat less consistent (higher MAD)
+* ReBoot is very attractive due to its low computation time, but it fails the bandit instances with Beta(1, 8)-distributed means.
+It is likely that I made a mistake in interpreting the formulas in the paper (`r` seems to be missing from my implementation, but I'm not sure where to add it) because it does not appear to explore adequately.
+As a quick-fix, I added a variant with optimistic initialization (one pseudo-reward of 1.0) that seems to be doing better.

 * WR-SDA does better than BDS, which is interesting because it is a predecessor of BDS

 * My KL-UCB implementation does relatively poorly, which is a bit strange.
 Maybe a bug I missed?